stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 ## Lateral Force
 This is an example of a useful tool.
-Shown the lateral acceleration and the circuit in two different plot.
+It shows the lateral acceleration and the circuit in two different plot.
-It also shows the position of the vehicle in the circuit and, in the acceleration graph, shows the value of the vehicle acceleration at that point in the circuit
+It also shows the position of the vehicle in the circuit and, in the acceleration graph, it shows the value of the vehicle acceleration at that point in the circuit (red circle)

 ![aaaaa](https://user-images.githubusercontent.com/40228829/159126235-c993293f-9ec9-4f6c-9c30-8854a36a52ac.svg)